DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Preliminaries

 For the AEs to reveal real vulnerabilities, a key issue is whether AEs retain validity in the physical world.
 In the presence of diverse observations of the physical world by intelligent models \& systems, effective PAEs need to overcome the perturbation to manipulate the target model.
 This significantly reduces the attack success rate of typical AEs, especially for potent AEs that are iterative optimized~\cite{DBLP:conf/iclr/KurakinGB17a}.
 Currently, the key method is to simulate the physical world with the \textit{Expectation over Transformation (EoT)}~\cite{EOT} paradigm to reflect physical world randomness~\cite{wolfram1985origins}.
 Also, randomness injection, or domain randomization, is crucial in constructing reality simulation models~\cite{dai2022domain} that prevent the optimizer from exploiting the sim-to-real error of the simulator~\cite{2021pamisim2real}.

-In the past decade~\cite{pami24paedecade}, algorithms supporting PAE generation have mainly focused on applying the iterative optimization with \textit{EoT} paradigm to find a universal PAE that is robust under all simulated scenes ~\cite{zhao2019seeing,huang2024towards,zhu2023understanding, wei2023unified, guesmi2024dap}.
+In the past decade~\cite{pami24paedecade}, algorithms supporting PAE generation have mainly focused on applying the iterative optimization with \textit{EoT} paradigm to find a universal PAE that is robust under all simulated scenes~\cite{zhao2019seeing,huang2024towards,zhu2023understanding, wei2023unified, guesmi2024dap}.
 On the contrary, the solutions based on the inference of non-iterative models, \emph{e.g.}, conditional generative networks~\cite{xiao2018generating}, have been validated only in the digital or randomness-free scenarios.
 However, the iterative paradigm does not support scene-adaptive PAEs because it requires inefficient repetitive optimization~\cite{wei2022simultaneously, liu2023x}.
 It is difficult to fully achieve the capability to present the corresponding PAE by current observation,\textit{ i.e.,} \textit{scene-aware}, for the attackers.
+We overcome the obstacle by advancing the training technology of efficient generative neural networks for this task.

 In terms of specific tasks, a typical PAE is patch-form~\cite{advpatch,shunchang22crowdcounting,zhang23CAPatch}, and object detection models are often employed for evaluating the PAEs~\cite{eykholt2018physical, Hu2021NaturalisticPA, TSEA}.
 This task is not easy since current detection models are well-optimized.